In a 1988 interview on Art Com Electronic Network (ACEN) on the WELL,

 on conceptual art, video art, performance art, artists books,and xerox art.

-The Interview is of interest for its seminal use of online systems for interviews,
+The Interview is of interest for its seminal use of early social media for interviews,

 as well as for its review of the core role of La Mamelle and Art Com in the San Francisco Bay Area

-It is January 11, 1988, on topic 90 On ACEN on The WELL, in the days before the Word Wide Web.
+It is January 11, 1988, on topic 90 On ACEN on The WELL, in the days before the World Wide Web.

 The interview begins with these words: